 “Yeah…” he went on at last, “so, eventually somehow when I was trying to get his attention it wasn’t because I wanted to fight him anymore.
 And I guess I was pretty annoying, because he gave in finally.”

 “He gave in finally because you were… annoying?”
-The statement was carefully neutral, but Sano could hear the skeptical laughter hiding behind it.
+Sano could hear the skeptical laughter hiding behind the careful neutrality of this statement.

 “Yes.”
 His tone was surly.
 “He was always annoyed with me.
 Always telling me to get lost, acting like I was in his way all the time, even when he was fucking me…”